mitchelljustin/pragmatic-lightning/index.md

 })
 ```

 Let's test it.
-Note we have to use the `curl -v` option to obtain the `X-Purchase-Token` header.
+Note we use the `curl -v` option to obtain the `X-Purchase-Token` header.
 ```bash
 $ curl -v localhost:8000/weather
 ...